NREL/EnergyPlus/design/FY2023/NFP-ASHRAE205-Coils.md

 ## Implementation

-ASHRAE 205 coil pefromance will be indicated through a new object, `Coil:DX:ASHRAE205:Performance`, which will be referenceable from `Coil:Cooling:DX` object (and the future `Coil:Heating:DX` object).
+ASHRAE 205 coil performance will be indicated through a new object, `Coil:DX:ASHRAE205:Performance`, which will be referenceable from `Coil:Cooling:DX` object (and the future `Coil:Heating:DX` object).
 The current `Coil:[Cooling]:DX:CurveFit:Performance` object and the new performance object will both derive from a new base class that encapsulates common functionality and isolates the performance calculation.
 (Making this structural change will ease the transition to a future Coil:Heating:DX:Curvefit:Performance object, should a non-205 performance imlementation ever be desired.)

 Standard 205 representations are stored in either human-readable JSON or serialized CBOR (Concise Binary Object Representation) format. libtk205 (Toolkit 205) library will populate the internal EnergyPlus class data.